aual1780/4308_NASA/Projects/grpcSpicePrototype/README.md

 The following things need to be accounted for when adding a new function to be handled:
 - Create a FunctionObject
 - Create a FunctionParCommand
-- Add entry to ParClientCommandHandler
+- Add entry to ParClientCmdHandler
 - Add FunctionBundle, FunctionReq, FunctionRep to grpc proto file
 - Add entry to GServer
-- Add entry to ParEngineCommandHandler
+- Add entry to ParEngineCmdHandler

 ### Notes
 Functions follow a camel case naming convention. (https://www.geeksforgeeks.org/java-naming-conventions/#:~:text=Java%20uses%20CamelCase%20as%20a,letter%2C%20rest%20all%20with%20capital.)